carbon-language/carbon-lang/llvm/docs/ORCv2DesignAndImplementation.rst

   $ clang++ -o myapp myapp.cpp -L. -lA -lB
   $ ./myapp

-This would translate into ORC API calls on a "CXXCompilingLayer" (with error-check omitted for brevity) as:
+In ORC, this would translate into API calls on a "CXXCompilingLayer" (with error checking omitted for brevity) as:

 .. code-block:: c++